pramttl/mirror-sync-api/README.md

 ##### Scheduling parameters

-The API uses a cron like scheduling as defined in [APScheduler documentation](http://pythonhosted.org/APScheduler/cronschedule.html).
+The API uses a **cron-like** scheduling as defined in [APScheduler documentation](http://pythonhosted.org/APScheduler/cronschedule.html).
+All these scheduling parameters are specfied in the `cron_options` parameter.
 Fields greater than the least significant explicitly defined field default to * while lesser fields default to their minimum values except for `week` and `day_of_week` which default to *.

+Note: Allthough most of these cron-like options are similar to traditional cron there are a few small differences including extra parameters described in detail in the above apscheduler page.

-A `start_date` can also be specified if required which is the effective time syncing starts (start time included).
+Example: A `start_date` can also be specified if required which is the effective time syncing starts (start time included).
 If this parameter is not provided syncing is in effect as soon as  project is added..
 You can obtain a valid start date by entering the following at bash prompt.